Philosophy, Ph.D.

 Readings from Kierkegaard

-Readings from the Philosophers (Course may be taken up to six times with different topics for a total of eighteen credit hours)
+The External World in Early Modern Philosophy (Course may be taken up to six times with different topics for a total of eighteen credit hours)

 Topics in Classical Philosophy (Course may be taken up to three times with different topics for a total of nine credit hours)